 1. Palm Springs

 When it's chilly in LA, it's perfect in Palm Springs.
-Your kids will love the endless sun, along with the outdoor fun that's around every corner, from hiking to skating, plus exploring WWII aircraft at the Palm Springs Air Museum, riding the aerial tramway, and just hanging by the pool.
+When it's hot in LA, there are pools in Palm Springs.
+Basically, Palm Springs rocks.
+Your kids will love the endless sun, along with the outdoor fun that's around every corner, from dates to dinos, plus hiking, riding the aerial tramway, and just hanging by the pool.
 It's also a great base for exploring Joshua Tree National Park.

-This quiet getaway has ample opportunities for kids to explore the great outdoors on horseback, bikes, or just on foot on a beautiful hike.
+Ojai is a quiet getaway with ample opportunities for kids to explore the great outdoors on horseback, bikes, or just on foot on a beautiful hike.

-The laid-back city to our north is hugely expensive to live in permanently, but you can visit for much less and enjoy amazing scenery, a fish market, barking seals, and more.
+The laid-back city of Santa Barbara is hugely expensive to live in permanently, but you can visit for much less and enjoy amazing scenery, a fabulous childrens' museum, barking seals, and more.

 Want to try camping with the kids but aren't sure about giving up all amenities (like a heated swimming pool and, yes, a decent coffee maker)?
-This resort north of Santa Barbara gives you the best of camping with some welcome perks.
+The El Capitan Canyon resort just north of Santa Barbara gives you the best of camping with some welcome perks.

 6. Alisal Guest Ranch, Solvang

-Drive two and a half hours into the heart of wine country, and it's possible for your whole family to ride horses, kayak on the lake, play tennis, or get lost in arts and crafts.
+Drive two and a half hours into the heart of wine country, and your whole family can ride horses, kayak on the lake, play tennis, or get lost in arts and crafts at Alisal Guest Ranch in Solvang.
 More importantly, there's no TV in the room—and your kids won't care a bit.